danwolfgang/mt-plugin-more-custom-fields/readme.md

 This plugin requires a newer version of the `YAML::Tiny` Perl module than is included with Movable Type.
-Included with this plugin (in the `extlib/` folder) is a newer version of YAML::Tiny.
+Included with this plugin (in the `extlib/` folder) is a newer version of `YAML::Tiny`.
 Copy from the plugin archive `extlib/YAML/Tiny.pm` to `$MT_HOME/extlib/YAML/Tiny.pm` to update Movable Type's copy of this plugin. **This is a required, non-optional step!**